Augusta, Waterville area bridge, cribbage results

 Fairfield Bridge Club

-FAIRFIELD — The Fairfield nonsanctioned bridge club winners on Tuesday were Suzon Morrison and David Bourque placed first, Anita Mathieu and Peg Thompson placed second, Bill Lawry and Diane Bishop placed third and Paul and Judy Jones placed fourth.
+FAIRFIELD — The Fairfield nonsanctioned bridge club winners on Tuesday were Ed and Joyce Rushton, Lorrie Letourneau and Beverly St. Germaine placed second, David Bourque and Suzon Morrison placed third, Carroll and Audrey Harding placed fourth.

 The bridge club meets at 11:30 a.m. every Tuesday at the Elks Lodge, Industrial Road in Waterville.
 Bring a partner.
 For more information, call 453-2410.